dgrisafe/rookie-researcher/Git and GitHub.md

 #### *Pull*

-Imagine you did some work on a computer at work, which you pushed to *GitHub* before heading home.
+Imagine you wrote some code on a computer at work, which you pushed to *GitHub* before leaving the office and heading home.

 The next day, however, you're working from home on the same repository.

 You can *Pull* the changes you made yesterday at work to your home computer by opening the project on your local machine and clicking *Pull*.

 The changes you made yesterday at work will now be reflected today at home.